|

 be storebought or homemade -- for example, painted onto wooden rounds,

-wood carved into shapes, embroidered onto linen rounds which are then
+made of wood carved into shapes, embroidered onto linen rounds which

 sewn onto round hoops to hold their shape, painted on paper, cut out

-from cardboard, etc. Gorgeous paintings and graphics could be scanned,
+from cardboard or felt, etc. Gorgeous paintings and graphics could be

-printed out, and glued onto wood and shellacked.
-Or they can be made,
+printed out, and decoupaged onto wood and shellacked.
+Or they can be

 like Christmas Tree ornaments, out of "Baker's